lammps/lammps/doc/src/Build_package.rst

 .. note::

-   By default no package is installed.
+   By default no packages are installed.
 Prior to August 2018, however, if you downloaded a tarball, 3 packages (KSPACE, MANYBODY, MOLECULE) were pre-installed via the traditional make procedure in the ``src`` directory.
 That is no longer the case, so that CMake will build